 It will also look at how many patients use ESD and how much rehabilitation is provided at each site, and whether this affects how patients recover.
 The study will compare different models of ESD across the North, Midlands and East Anglia regions to try and understand if some are better than others.

 Study 2 will involve interviewing NHS staff to gain a deeper understanding of how ESD services are operating in practice and what factors influence the effectiveness of the service.
 Stroke survivors and their families will also be asked about the ESD service they used, what they hoped to gain from experiencing this type of service and what matters to them most.

-Research findings will drive improvements in stroke services across England and internationally, leading to provision of more efficient, evidence based care and better patient recovery.
+Research findings will drive improvements in stroke services across England and internationally, leading to the provision of more efficient, evidence-based care and better patient recovery.